 About Me

-I was born Julie Agnes Polakowski on June 9, 1964, in Milwaukee, Wisconsin.
+I was born Julie Agnes Polakowski in Milwaukee, Wisconsin.
 When I turned six, my family moved across Lake Michigan on a ferry and then "up north", to Leelanau County, Michigan--if Michigan looks like a mitten, Leelanau is the pinky.
 It’s a beautiful rural lake-land area, my favorite place in the whole world.

 Besides my mom and dad, I grew up with two older brothers and a younger sister and a grandma (much like the one in Going for the Record) who lived with us for many of those years.
 I also had tons of uncles and aunts and cousins with whom we celebrated every birthday, holiday, and special event--quite a clan.